uzh-bf/p8-automated-correction/kb/content/notes/research/challenges/biases/Presentation of Answer.md

+---
+title: Presentation of Answer
+---

 # Presentation of Answer

 #bias

 The way student presents an answer may have an effect on the points he is awarded, also in settings were the focus should solely lay on the content.

 A student with a bad handwriting or poor language skills may be awarded less points than appropriate.

-[[research/features/definitions/Text Recognition]] would adress this bias for text answers if the grader is presented machine-written text.
+[Text Recognition](research/features/definitions/Text Recognition) would address this bias for text answers if the grader is presented machine-written text.